PixelBeardAgency/gantt-view/README.md

 )
 ```

-To display tasks in the `GanttView`, a `GanttDataController` is required.
+To display tasks in the `GanttChart`, a `GanttDataController` is required.
 The `GanttDataController` has 2 required fields, `items` and `taskBuilder`.
-The `items` field is a list of items that are used by the `GanttDataController` to build an internal data model for the `GanttView` to display.
+The `items` field is a list of items that are used by the `GanttDataController` to build an internal data model for the `GanttChart` to display.
 The `taskBuilder` is a function that takes an item from the `items` list and returns a `GanttTask` data object.
-The `GanttTask` data object provides the required data to display an task in the `GanttView`.
+The `GanttTask` data object provides the required data to display a task in the `GanttChart`.

-If an `activityLabelBuilder` is provided, the `GanttView` will display a header row above the tasks which for that activity.
+If an `activityLabelBuilder` is provided, the `GanttChart` will display a header row above the tasks which for that activity.
 The `activityLabelBuilder` is a function that takes an item from the `items` list and returns a `String`.
 The header String is then used to group tasks together to be displayed as part of the same activity.

 To sort tasks internal to a single activity, a `taskSort` function can be provided.
 This is a comparator function that takes 2 `GanttTask` objects and returns an `int` value.
 The `GanttTask` objects are then sorted based on the returned value.

-To sort activities in the `GanttView`, a `activitySort` function can be provided.
+To sort activities in the `GanttChart`, a `activitySort` function can be provided.
 This is a comparator function that takes 2 `GanttActivity` objects and returns an `int` value.
 The `GanttActivity` objects are then sorted based on the returned value.

 ```dart
 _controller = GanttDataController<ExampleTaskItem>(